AthanasiosPapazoglou/MacroCal/README.md

 # MacroCal

-**MacroCal** is a cross-platform application that enables users to track their daily calorie and nutritional intake.
-The app helps users manage their dietary habits by registering the food products they consume and providing insights based on their personal biological profiles.
+**MacroCal** is a cross-platform application that enables users to track their daily calory and nutritional intake.
+The app helps users manage their dietary habits by registering the quantities of the food products they consume on a daily basis and providing insights based on their personal biological profiles.

 ## Features

-- **Custom Profiles:** Create a profile with your gender, weight, height, age, and activity level.
+- **Custom Profiles:** Create your biological profile to benefit from .
 - **Food Logging:** Register the food products you consume on a regular or occasional basis.
 - **Caloric and Nutritional Tracking:** Monitor your daily intake of calories, proteins, dietary fiber, sugars, saturated fats, and salt.
 - **Exercise Logging:** Record your exercise activities to adjust your caloric requirements.